powersdev/scaffold/docs/home.md

 # Overview

-Theme based on Laravel, Timber, and Sage.
+Theme based on Laravel, Timber, and Sage

-Initially created to be the default site repo for the [Local](//powersdev.github.io/local) project.
+Initially created to be the default site repo for the [Local](//local.powers.dev) project.

 ## Structure